bartbes/CubeCreate/docs/source/guide/compiling.rst

        Put the SDL.framework, SDL_mixer.framework and SDL_image.framework from the dmgs to /Library/Frameworks
     3. Get CMake here http://www.cmake.org/files/v2.8/cmake-2.8.2-Darwin-universal.dmg
+    4. Install Lua libraries / headers using your preferred way (i.e. with fink)
+    5. Install boost headers and boost_python library using your preferred way.

-2. If you don't want to use xcode IDE, then simply go to "cbuild" directory in your CC tree in terminal and do
+2. If you don't want to use xcode IDE, then simply go to "cbuild" directory in your cC tree in terminal and do

    .. code-block :: bash